ethorneloe/deploy-ps-modules-to-acr/README.md

 A GitHub composite action for deploying PowerShell script modules contained within your repo into an Azure Container Registry, where they can then be consumed by other Azure resources using `Install-PSResource`

+*Note that this action uses version `1.1.0-preview1` of the `Microsoft.PowerShell.PSResourceGet` module.*

 # Example
 ```yaml
 name: Test Deployment